Workerbee2/aws-bootcamp-cruddur-2023/journal/week2.md

 with tracer.start_as_current_span("http-handler"):
 ```

+### Instrumenting our backend Flask application with AWS X-Ray
 **Step 3 - Instrument AWS X-Ray into backend flask application**
 - To install AWS X-ray daemon, we will need to install the SDK and paste the following line into requirements.txt
 ```aws-xray-sdk```